fleio/fleio-i18n/readme.md

 ### Adding a translation for a new language to backend

-Before running the commands below activate fleio virtual enviroment by executing:
+Before running the commands below activate fleio virtual environment by executing:

+`source /opt/rh/rh-python35/enable` - this command is needed only on centos

 `source /var/webapps/fleio/env/bin/activate`